ytsaurus/ytsaurus/yt/docs/en/_includes/user-guide/data-processing/chyt/queries/anatomy-part2.md

 Columnar storage lets you efficiently read individual table columns without having to load the entire table into memory and helps conserve disk space, as {{product-name}} will apply different codecs for columnar storage, which will optimize column representation.

-However, there may be situations where the row-based format (`/@optimize_for = lookup`) is required.
+However, there may be situations requiring the row-oriented format (`/@optimize_for = lookup`).
 The main disadvantage of the columnar format is high memory consumption, especially for tables with a large number of columns, because each column requires its own buffer.
 In addition, it's worth noting that reading lookup tables is slightly less CPU-intensive.